How to Attract Gen Z and Millennials to Your Rental Properties

 We understand this is not always possible, but yard space does add value to the property.
 Renters can have a space to hang out with friends, relax, catch some rays and get a tan!

-As an investor, it is up to you to determine what the landscaping will look like.
+As an investor, it is up to you to determine what the commercial landscaping of your rental property will look like.
 Will it be a low-maintenance yard with fake grass and more patio space?
 Will there be real grass – is the tenant responsible for mowing the lawn or is there a condo association that takes care of this?
 Typically, the less work a tenant has to do, the more attractive the property is.

 Parking, especially in Saskatchewan, is crucial at a rental, and tenants recognize this during the search process.
 Safety is definitely taken into consideration during the rental search and closed-off parking spaces, such as a garage or underground parking, puts the tenant’s mind at ease.